miniGao/ExchangeAPI/README.md

-# Soccer Club Management Web Application
+# Currency Exchange API

-This is an ASP.NET Web Application using MVC structure and C# Language.
-The soccer club management helps club managers to register new Club, manage Players in existing club, transfer players, etc.
+Only 6 countries, but full GET, POST, PUT, DELETE HTTP methods ready for service, including filter by date or a range of dates

 ## Installation

-Prerequisite: Microsoft SQL Server.
-This project uses Entity Framework to create Database automatically on your PC.
-Open project using Microsoft Visual Studio, Database of Club Repository and Identity Repository will be created on the 1st time running this project.
+Recommend: Postman or VS Code REST Client for testing the API.
+This project uses Repository Layer to isolate the business logic and database operation; AutoMapper and DTOs to improve network effciency.

 ## Usage

-Demostrated how to implement EF to connect LocalDB to ASP.NET Web Application.
-Simple usage of ASP.NET Identity is also included in this project.
+Demostrated how to implement API connect with AWS RDS using ASP.NET Web Application.

 ## Author
 miniGao